-My name is W. Corey Trench, President, Director of Hope Family Corporation 501(c)3.
-Along with others, I am one of the co-founders of Hope Family Village (Williamsburg, VA).
+My name is W. Corey Trench, President, Co-founder and director of Hope Family Corporation 501(c)3 (Williamsburg, VA).

-In the way of background, we have decided to create a village, where neighbors help neighbors.
+In 2014, a group of caregiving families of a loved one living with serious mental illness met through NAMI .
+Our education led us to identify common concerns, both as caregivers and peers in recovery, particularly about permanent housing, with structure.
+We researched multiple options and practices from around the world.
+Subsequently, we decided to create a village, where neighbors help neighbors.
 Only, our village caters to caregiving and support for family members who endure mental illness.
 By design, we are an inclusive group.
-We are ordinary families and their loved ones, and quite possibly people who want to live in a place of acceptance, where understanding, caring for and about mental health conditions is a top priority.
+We are ordinary families, their loved ones and friends, and quite possibly people who want to live in a place of acceptance, where understanding, caring for and about mental health conditions is the top priority.

 We began with 7 families.
 Started meeting about once a month for dinner to keep getting to know each other, talk about the most recent projects.
 Our idea, which grew out of a brainstorming workshop staged by NAMI Mid-Tidewater (April 2016) was 25 families living together on 25 acres, with a multi-purpose common house, pathways, gardens and recreational areas.
 The homes might be regular single family, or condos, and incorporate tiny homes (or small condos).
 Above all else, we would mutually support one other and be willing to help a neighbor.

 In 1955, nationwide, there were 340 public psychiatric beds/100,000 people.
 People could have their family members placed in a hospital like Eastern State Hospital for care, either voluntarily or involuntarily.
 Care included therapy, medication, and training to return to the outside world.
 Families resumed their lives, their loved ones were permanently housed.